-Apollo offers a variety of battery models and it can be confusing to decide on the one that is right for you.
-Each model is designed to cater to specific user preferences.
+Apollo offers a variety of battery models for vaping kits and it can be confusing to decide on the one that is right for you.
+Each model is designed to cater to specific user preferences or device specs.
 Follow this helpful guide to learn more about the differences and benefits of each battery.

 Batteries have a limited lifetime which is dependent on a variety of things.
 On average, a battery may last up to a year before it needs to be replaced.
 Below are some tips on how to use your battery properly to maximize vapor production and lifespan.

 Don't Over-TightenBe careful not to over-tighten any clearomizer or tank onto your battery.
 Over-tightening a clearomizer can cause the center pin to depress too much, which can cause your battery to short.
 Apollo's batteries are designed with a spring-loaded center pin to help minimize this issue, however, it's best to only screw a clearomizer on until it's "finger tight," meaning you just begin to feel resistance.
 Keep in mind clearomizers only need to touch the battery's center pin for them to work properly, so over-tightening does not improve the performance or create a better connection.
 Over-tightening can also strip the threading on your battery, which is not covered under warranty.

 Power DownMake sure to turn your battery off when not in use.
 Doing so will prevent accidental activation.
 Accidentally pushing the button while the battery is not being used drains the charge and can damage an attached clearomizer.